Red Sox Nation

-Red Sox Nation is a term used for fans of the Boston Red Sox.
-The phrase was coined by Boston Globe feature writer Nathan Cobb in an October 20, 1986, article about split allegiances among fans in Connecticut during the 1986 World Series between the Red Sox and the New York Mets.
+Red Sox Nation (RSN) is a term used for fans of the Boston Red Sox.
+The phrase was coined by the Boston Globe feature writer Nathan Cobb in an October 20, 1986, article about split allegiances among fans in Connecticut during the 1986 World Series between the Red Sox and the New York Mets.

 Red Sox fandom

 Red Sox fans were once described by Dennis Eckersley as the "ultimate manic-depressive fanbase."
 For all the excitement over the quality of play by the Red Sox, there is often a twinge of pessimism about the team, as the team's failures are typically blown out of proportion.
 Boston Globe columnist Charlie Pierce, among others, has attributed the self-perpetuating fatalism of the Nation to the intellectual legacy of the Puritans who settled Boston and instilled in the region's inhabitants a deep-seated Calvinist determinism.
-In 2010, Forbes magazine rated Red Sox Nation as the best fans in American sports, citing points such as road attendance and overall devotion to the team.
-However, in 2011 GQ magazine also ranked Red Sox fans the 6th worst in the United States - and 2nd worst in Major League Baseball behind only the Philadelphia Phillies - labeling them "insufferable hypocrites".
+In 2010, Forbes rated Red Sox Nation as the best fans in American sports, citing points such as road attendance and overall devotion to the team.
+However, in 2011 GQ magazine also ranked Red Sox fans the sixth-worst in the United States and second-worst in Major League Baseball―behind only the Philadelphia Phillies―labeling them "insufferable hypocrites".

 "Official" Red Sox Nation

-In 2004 the Boston Red Sox began offering official citizenship in Red Sox Nation.
+In 2004, the Boston Red Sox began offering official citizenship in Red Sox Nation.
 For a small fee, fans received a membership card with the words "Official Red Sox Nation Citizen" and access to additional Red Sox merchandise offers and newsletters.